eagereyes/eagereyes.org/publications/Kosara-DiscoveryExhibition-2009.md

 ---
 title: "Parallel Sets in the Real World: Three Case Studies"
+description: "Parallel Sets are a visualization technique for categorical data.
+We recently released an implementation to the public in an effort to make our research useful to real users.
+This paper presents three case studies of Parallel Sets in use with real data."
 ---

 # Parallel Sets in the Real World: Three Case Studies